Upcoming Marvel Movies and TV From 'Eternals' to 'Fantastic Four' and More

 Black Widow also introduces comic characters including fellow Widows Yelena Belova (Florence Pugh) and Melina (Rachel Weisz); Russia's answer to Captain America, The Red Guardian (David Harbour); and the villainous Taskmaster.
 In theaters and on Disney+ with Premier Access.

 Directed by: Cate Shortland Starring: Scarlett Johansson, Florence Pugh, David Harbour, Rachel Weisz, O-T Fagbenle, William Hurt and Ray Winstone

 Think of it as Disney Gallery for the MCU.
-The docuseries goes "behind the scenes of the shows and movies," with two spoiler-filled installments available now: The Making of WandaVision and The Making of The Falcon and The Winter Soldier.
-Future Assembled offerings will drop following the finale's of streaming series like Loki and Hawkeye, with special episodes for big screen Marvel outings like Black Widow.
+The docuseries goes "behind the scenes of the shows and movies," with spoiler-filled installments for The Making of WandaVision, Falcon and The Winter Soldier and Loki.
+Future Assembled offerings will drop the week after the streaming series air their finales, with special episodes for big screen Marvel outings like Black Widow.

 Perhaps this will be the mea culpa Marvel fans need for Iron Fist?
 Shang-Chi (played by Simu Liu) is known in the comics canon as the "Master of Kung Fu."
 In those books, he's often pitted against his father, immortal crime lord and sorcerer Fu Manchu, but onscreen he will face a familiar adversary: the real Mandarin, not the imposter seen in Iron Man 3.

 Legendary Chinese actor Tony Leung will play the Mandarin (aka Wenwu), with Awkwafina co-starring as Shang-Chi's friend Katy and Michelle Yeoh as Jiang Nan.
 Now, here's hoping they opt to keep Shang-Chi's pet monkey, Chee.